Green Tips for the Office

 * Set up recycling bins for paper, aluminum, glass, and plastic.
 Educate employees and cleaning crews about your system

-* Use re-usable glasses for water instead of paper cups or bottled water.
-Get your own water filtering pitcher if you don't want tap water; you'll make up the cost quickly
+water.
+Get your own water filtering pitcher if you don't want tap water;

 * Re-use your own coffee mug in the office AND at the coffee shop (some of them give you a small discount if you BYOM!)